Der Naturpark Tiroler Lech ist ein äußerst artenreiches Gebiet. Er ist ein Reservat für viele bedrohte Pflanzen!

-After the ice ages, many plant species spread on the gravel areas along the Lech towards the Alps or the Jura.
-Like no other river landscape in the Northern Alps, the Lech Valley has a central importance as a migration and dispersal line (floral bridge) for the flora between the Alps and the Jura.
-The Lech serves as a dispersal axis.
+After the ice ages, many plant species spread out on the gravel areas along the Lech towards the Alps or the Jura.
+Like no other river landscape in the Northern Alps, the Lech Valley is of central importance as a migration and dispersal line (floral bridge) for the flora between the Alps and the Jura.
+The Lech serves as a distribution axis.
 The seeds of the plants are not only spread by water, but also by wind.
 This allows them to spread both downstream and upstream.
-In this way, many plants can establish themselves.
-But also the close interlocking with the riparian forests contributes decisively to the species richness, as many plants find a suitable habitat as a home here.
+In this way, many plants can settle.
+But the close interlocking with the riparian forests also contributes decisively to the species richness, as many plants find a suitable habitat as a home here.

-Therefore, it is not surprising that the floodplains are called the "jungles of Central Europe".
-No other type of landscape in Central Europe is as diverse and species-rich!
-One third (1,116 species) of all plants native to Tyrol grow in the Tyrolean Lech Nature Park.
-Of these, one third (392 species) are very valuable and classified as endangered and are at home at the Tiroler Lech!
+It is therefore not surprising that the floodplains are called the "jungles of Central Europe".
+No other landscape type in Central Europe is as diverse and species-rich!
+One third (1,116 species) of all plants native to Tyrol grow in the Tiroler Lech Nature Park.
+Of these, one third (392 species) are very valuable and classified as endangered and are at home on the Tyrolean Lech!